firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community

+* This is something that i add to learn how git work

 Examples of unacceptable behavior include:

 * The use of sexualized language or imagery, and sexual attention or advances of